Dans-labs/did-summarizer/README.md

 Possible usage:
 * Storing all inbound and outbound links for the specific web page defined by URL
 * Assign DIDs for any content and archive it in the decentralized network with access by private key
-* Build sustainable knowledge graph compliant with FAIR principles: every edge and vertices should have their own unique DID identifier
+* Build sustainable knowledge graph compliant with FAIR principles: every edge and vertice should have their own unique DID identifier